 City business directories were published by private publishers and functioned in much the same way as yellow pages and residential telephone books.
 While some were still published later in the 20th and into the 21st century depending on the publisher, most of these are good for those needing directories from the years before the rise of telephone books.
 Like with telephone books and specifically yellow pages, these are often organized by city usually, but there are some cases when the organization is regional or by county.
-Again, look to a local library or historical collection either for the print version or look at ancestry.com which has some of these types of directories Sometimes show up digitized in HathiTrust and Internet Archive or on the sites of public libraries like what New York Public Library did with the Trow's directory External and Boston Public Library External and the San Francisco Public Library External did with their city's directories.
+Again, look to a local library or historical collection either for the print version or look at ancestry.com which has some of these types of directories Sometimes show up digitized in HathiTrust and Internet Archive, but public libraries digitize as well.
+For example, New York Public digitized the Trow's directory External and Boston Public Library External and the San Francisco Public Library External did the same with their city's directories.
 It is not uncommon for libraries and interested historians or genealogists to create a web page collecting links and notes about where directories for that place can be found that may help speed up you finding the one you need — here is a good example for Chicago External.

 The Library has many of these directories in print and in microform.
 The print volumes are mostly uncataloged and requesting them is best done in person in the Science & Business Reading Room on the 5th floor of the Adams Building.
 The microfilm versions are self-serve in the Microform Reader Center across from the entrance to the Main Reading Room in the Thomas Jefferson Building but there is an inventory of the holdings for this collection linked to below.